HadrienGardeur/web-speech-recommended-voices/README.md

 ### Safari

 * For better or for worse, Safari's behaviour is mostly consistent between its desktop and mobile versions.
-* Downloadable voices or higher quality variants of preloaded voices do not show up in the list returned by the Web Speech API ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/19)).
+* Downloadable voices do not show up in the list returned by the Web Speech API ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/19)).
+* Even worse than that, when installing higher quality variants of preloaded voices, these voices disappear in Safari, which means that entire languages could disappear completely.
 * All voices return `true` for `default` in Safari, which makes it impossible to detect and select the system/user default ([related issue](https://github.com/HadrienGardeur/web-speech-recommended-voices/issues/16)).

 ### Windows